 Using the pasta method, in 6 cups of boiling water add the whole spices, salt, and rinsed rice (5).
-Turn to medium heat and simmer uncovered for 8 to 10 minutes, or until the rice is cooked (6) but still firm.
+Turn to medium heat and simmer uncovered for 8 to 10 minutes, or until the rice is 75% cooked (6).

 5. Cook the chicken

 The chicken can be deep-fried or shallow fried on the stovetop.
 For this biryani, the chicken needs to be cooked all the way through.
 If you prefer to use the grill, head over to my tandoori grilled chicken thigh recipe for the instructions.
 Then cut the thighs into bite-sized pieces.

 Deep frying: In a heavy-bottomed pot with high sides heat the oil over medium-high heat.
 When the oil is hot add the chicken in batches and cook until golden-brown and just cooked through.